developerstephanieb/latex_reference/01_fundamentals/09_math_mode.md

 ## The `amsmath` Package

 Use the `amsmath` package to access environments for multi-line equations and matrices.
+Appending a `*` to a numbered environment removes equation numbering.

 - `\usepackage{amsmath}`: Loads the `amsmath` package, enabling advanced mathematical typesetting.

 - `\begin{align}`: For aligning multiple equations.
 The `&` character specifies the alignment point, typically the equals sign.

+- `\begin{alignat}{n}`: An advanced version of `align` that provides control over spacing between `n` columns.

+- `\begin{gather}`: For grouping multiple equations that should be centered without any specific alignment.

+- `\begin{multline}`: For a single long equation that must be broken across multiple lines.

+- `\begin{split}`: Used inside another environment (like equation) to break a single, long equation into multiple lines while allowing for alignment with `&`.

+- `\begin{subequations}`: For creating a numbered group of equations with individual sub-labels.

 - **Matrix Environments**: `\begin{pmatrix}` for parentheses, `\begin{bmatrix}` for brackets, and `\begin{vmatrix}` for vertical bars.